What is the Ferrari Dino 308 GT4?

 When the Dino 308 GT4 was introduced in 1973, Ferrari was navigating a particularly complex moment in its history.

-Like much of the automotive world in the 70s, the company was being pushed to respond to tightening safety and emissions regulations — pressures that made it harder to sustain the old certainties of the previous decade.
+Like much of the automotive world in the 70s, the company was being pushed to respond to tightening safety and emissions regulations — pressures that made it increasingly difficult to rely on the familiar playbook of the previous decade.

 Yet the transformation was also internal.
-Following Fiat’s entry into the company at the end of the 1960s, Ferrari was entering a new phase of stability and scale, and preparing for a future in which it could no longer rely exclusively on its familiar V12 grand tourers.
+Following Fiat’s entry into the company at the end of the 1960s, Ferrari was entering a new phase of stability and scale, preparing for a future in which it could no longer rely exclusively on the race track or its familiar V12 grand tourers.

-The GT4 became Ferrari’s first production road car powered by a V8 engine — not merely a technical milestone, but the beginning of a new architectural direction that would shape the brand for decades to come.
+The GT4 became Ferrari’s first production road car powered by a V8 engine — not just a technical milestone, but the beginning of a new strategic direction that would shape the brand for decades to come.

-At the same time, it was conceived as a more practical grand tourer, intended to succeed the beloved Dino 246 and to meet the demands of a changing market.
+At the same time, the car was conceived as a more practical grand tourer, intended to succeed the beloved Dino 246 and to meet the demands of a changing market.

 Mobirise Website Builder